 Good time tracking is at the heart of billing practices and improving productivity in a company.
 It helps make sure billing is correct by tracking hours worked for clients on projects that make money.
 This difference is very important in figuring out an employee’s use of billable hours.

-Also, tracking total hours worked helps figure out overtime pay, if an employee can get benefits, and manage tasks that can’t be billed.
+Tracking total hours worked helps calculate overtime pay, determine eligibility for employee benefits, and manage non-billable tasks.

 Remember, tracking attendance along with information on the pay rate per hour helps prevent overpayment issues.
 This makes sure billing practices are cost-effective.